awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

     - Specifies the model to use.
     - By default we use `GCN` for `GCNPredictor`, other options include:
         - `GAT` for `GATPredictor`
+        - `Weave` for `WeavePredictor`
 - **Atom Featurizer Type**: `-a feaurizer` [default=canonical]
     - Specifies the initial featurization for atoms.
     - By default we use `canonical` for CanonicalAtomFeaturizer.
 Alternatively, we can use `attentivefp` for the atom featurizer used in AttentiveFP.
+- **Bond Featurizer Type**: `-b feaurizer` [default=canonical]
+    - Comes into effect only when the model used is `Weave`
+    - Specifies the initial featurization for bonds.
+    - By default we use `canonical` for CanonicalBondFeaturizer.
+Alternatively, we can use `attentivefp` for the bond featurizer used in AttentiveFP.
 - **Number of Hyperparameter Search Trials**: `-ne num_trials` [default=None]
     - Specifies the number of trials for hyperparameter search.
 If not specified, we use the setting specified in `model_configuration/{model_name}.json`